You just installed WordPress on your blog? Not sure, what to do for wordpress settings? What to do exactly after installing wordpress?

 If yes, then you must be excited.
 I can see you. 🙂

-Before you start, you should do some essential things after installing WordPress on your blog also before you publish your first post on the blog.
+Before you start, you should do some essential things to do after installing WordPress on your blog also before you publish your first post on the blog.

 Note: If you don’t know how to install WordPress and just getting started then I would recommend you to check this guide written by Arfa.

 Why you need to do these configurations on your wordpress blog?

 If you want to make your website user-friendly and well optimized for search engines from the beginning and that it requires some essential wordpress settings and installation of certain plugins.

 That means these are must-follow steps to make sure your WordPress website is ready, user-friendly and perfectly optimized for search engines.
 This is a complete handy guide with several steps shown with examples, and screenshots.

 Therefore, if you’ve just started a WordPress blog and you’re unsure what to do next.
 This post is for you!